symfony/symfony-docs/contributing/code_of_conduct/concrete_example_document.rst

 ==========================================

-This is a living document that serves to give concrete examples of unwanted behaviour.
+This is a living document that serves to give concrete examples of unwanted behavior.
 These examples have all taken place somewhere in the PHP community in the past, and are clear code of conduct violations according to the Symfony code of conduct.